SanMoosberg/metalab-frontend/README.md

 ## CONFIGURATION

 Update the backend API endpoints (in axios calls) to match your server’s configuration.
-For example, check `/api/` paths in your components and services.

 ## BUILD & RUN